 Next week, you officially become part of the regular WRW group.
 Congratulations!
 You will receive an email each week with the suggested routes for the week.
 Generally, the runs after the race tend to be fun destinations.
 We no longer need to worry about mileage, it’s more about being social and keeping fit (since we can use that as an excuse to eat all the good things at Borough Market…).

 For the first week after the race, don’t worry about getting right out there to run.
 You may or may not feel sore from the race – a lot of it will depend on the weather and how hard you push at the end.
 My beginner year, my group got together the Thursday after the race and did 3 – 4 miles in Regents Park, just to get out there and to reconnect with each other post-race.
-Also, for those of you willing to brave Fitzjohn’s and the Heath, we are happy to run with you next Friday or the Friday after, or the Friday after break, to give you a few tips on running up the hill.
+If you’re ready to come out with the MWF group on Wednesday after the race – fantastic!
+It will be an easy 4 mile run across Hyde Park to the Kensington Whole Foods.
+Also, for those of you willing to brave Fitzjohn’s and the Heath, we are happy to run with you on an upcoming Friday, to give you a few tips on running up the hill.
 It’s hard, but it’s such a great feeling to get to the top.
 Plus, the Heath is beautiful.

 We will see you on Thursday!